0Mattias/earthmc-scraper/README.md

 This repository contains the Go-based Cloud Run worker that powers the **EarthMC Tracker**.
 It continuously scrapes the EarthMC API and live map, building a rich, historically-accurate PostgreSQL database designed for time-series analysis and frontend data visualization.

-Note: This is intended for AI agents!
-Give this repo to your AI model and let it do the rest

 ---

 ## 🏗️ Database Architecture